voutilad/udacity-project4/PROJECT_INSTRUCTIONS.md

   * Solve the following query related problem: Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?
+    * Option 1: Add lots of equalities for the bounded field i.e. typeOfSession [!WORKSHOP <--> OR(

 7. Add a Task
   * When adding a new session to a conference, determine whether or not the session's speaker should be the new